Ross-Callister/Twitter-Utility-Bot/README.md

 3. When a supported link is posted in a monitored channel:
    - **Twitter/X links**: The bot reacts with 👍, downloads media, and automatically sorts images
    - **e621 links**: The bot downloads the image and sorts it automatically
+   - **Reddit links**: The bot reacts with 📱, processes posts/galleries, uses SauceNAO to find sources, and downloads via appropriate methods
    - **Direct image URLs**: The bot uses SauceNAO to reverse search the image, finds the original source, and downloads using the appropriate method
+4. For Reddit galleries, each image is processed individually with 40-second delays to respect API rate limits
-4. All downloaded images are automatically sorted into categorized folders using AI-powered classification
+5. All downloaded images are automatically sorted into categorized folders using AI-powered classification
-5. The bot reports any errors if downloads fail
+6. The bot reports any errors if downloads fail

 ## File Structure